Here are the most common questions we’ve been asked

 All applicants are required to produce original documentary evidence of identity, eligibility to work in the UK and driving licence.
 If you have eligibility to work in the UK this must be permanent.
 Please bring original documentary evidence of identity and eligibility to work in the UK, a full range of valid documents will be confirmed during the recruitment process.

-Some facial hair is allowed, though a general rule of thumb is none below the chin.
+Some facial hair is allowed, but this is limited to a goatee beard or moustache.
 This is so that our face mask, which connects to our breathing apparatus equipment, fits properly.

 We expect our employees to present themselves and dress in a professional manner whilst at work.
 A uniform that reflects the professional image of the Service is provided and allows firefighters to be appropriately dressed for the range of activities in which they are involved.

-For safety reasons, jewellery including rings, earrings and facial piercings may not be worn whilst on duty.
+For safety reasons, jewellery including rings, earrings and facial piercings may not be worn while on duty.
 Hair (including facial hair) must not impair the seal of the breathing apparatus face mask nor must it impair vision or hearing.
-Whilst on duty the use of makeup or hair preparations, such as hair spray, is allowed.
+While on duty the use of makeup or hair preparations, such as hair spray, is allowed.

 These dates are provided to you at the start of the recruitment process.
 If you are unable to make any assessment or training dates, unfortunately we will not be able to continue your recruitment process.